juanmendez/android_dev/08.feetWet/09.expresso/02.test_forms/README.md

 # Expresso testing with Realm Demo

 This is the beginning of testing with Expresso.
-[Since there is already an application using Realm.] (https://github.com/juanmendez/jm_android_dev/tree/master/09.database_connection/07.realm/02.realm_band_to_songs)
+[Since there is already an application I am using Realm.] (https://github.com/juanmendez/jm_android_dev/tree/master/09.database_connection/07.realm/02.realm_band_to_songs)
 The purpose of this project is to test whenever the user creates a band and adds a song.
-I already found a bug and gratefully it was easy to fix.
+I already found a bug with Expresso and gratefully it was easy to fix.

   - build.gradle has the blueprint of how to install Expresso along with Dagger and Recyclerview